EBI-Metagenomics/mgnify-biata-2021/docs/source/virify.rst

     cat obs_results/*tax_assign.tsv

 You should see a list of **9 contigs** detected as viral and their taxonomic annotation in separate columns (partitioned by taxonomic rank).
 However, some do not have an annotation (e.g. **NODE_4...** and **NODE_5...**).

-Note: if there any issues in running this tutorial, there is a separate directory **exp_results/** with pre-computed results.

 Open the gene map PDF files of the corresponding contigs to understand why some contigs were **not assigned** to a taxonomic lineage.
 You will see that for these cases, either there were not enough genes matching the HMMs, or there was disagreement in their assignment.